PixelAirIO/github-resource/README.md

 Allows you to interact with a single Pull Request.

-The `get` step returns
-tracks commits from the Pull Request and locally merges them into the target branch.
+The `get` step tracks commits from the Pull Request and locally merges them into the target branch.

-The `put` step can do one of the following:
-* Leave a comment on the Pull Request
-* Set the status on a commit of the Pull Request.
-One instance of the resource can be used to set multiple statuses.
+The `put` step can set the status on a commit of the Pull Request.
+One instance of the resource can be used to set multiple statuses on the PR.

 ## `kind: release`